Next Article: Bowman’s Clock

 - Cost Leadership – Minimizing the costs incurred in providing value (product or service) to a customer or client.

-- Differentiation – This means making one’s product unique or special, compared to other competitor or substitute products in the market.
+- Differentiation – This means making one’s product unique or special, compared to other competitors or substitute products in the market.

 - Differentiation Focus – Note: This does not mean a focus on differentiation.
 It means an orientation toward differentiation from other competitors/products within a focused market.